Andrew Collins (broadcaster): Early life

+Collins was educated at Abington Vale Primary and Middle School and Weston Favell Upper School.
+He passed A-levels in English and Art and gained a place at Nene College (now the University of Northampton) for a one-year art foundation course.
+He subsequently attended Chelsea School of Art, where he studied graphic design and illustration for three years.

 Career

 Collins started his career as a music journalist, writing for the NME, Vox, Select and Q (where was editor, 1995–97).
 He also wrote for and edited film magazine Empire in 1995.
 He formed a double-act with fellow music journalist Stuart Maconie, presenting the Sony Award-winning BBC Radio 1 show Collins and Maconie's Hit Parade, after forging their style on a daily comedy strand on Mark Goodier's BBC Radio 1 drivetime show, and Collins & Maconie's Movie Club on ITV.

 In 1998, Collins published his first book, Still Suitable for Miners, an authorised biography of the singer-songwriter Billy Bragg.
-The book has been regularly updated, first in 2002, then again in 2007, 2013 and 2018.
+The book was updated, in 2002, 2007, 2013 and 2018.

-Collins often appeared on BBC, ITV and Channel 4 list shows, including the popular I Love the '80s programme.
-He stated on BBC Three's The Most Annoying TV Programmes We Love to Hate that he had appeared on 37 such list shows, and that this would be his last one.
-He subsequently appeared on Heroes Unmasked on BBC Three.
-He devoted a full chapter to the experience of appearing as a talking head on such shows in his third volume of autobiography, That's Me in the Corner, and continues to appear on similar shows (most recently, The Comedy years on ITV in May 2019).
+Collins appeared on BBC, ITV and Channel 4 list shows, including I Love the '80s programme.
+He stated on BBC Three's The Most Annoying TV Programmes We Love to Hate that he had appeared on 37 such list show.
+He devoted a full chapter to the experience of appearing as a talking head on such shows in his third volume of autobiography, That's Me in the Corner, and continues to appear on similar shows (most recently, The Comedy Years on ITV in May 2019).

-He has written three volumes of autobiography, humorous accounts of "growing up normal" in 1970s Northampton, struggling with art school in London in the 1980s, and forging a media career in the 1980s and 1990s: Where Did It All Go Right?
-(2003) (a Sunday Times and Smith's bestseller), Heaven Knows I'm Miserable Now (2004) and That's Me in the Corner (which draws its title from a line from the R.E.M. song Losing My Religion) published in May 2007.
+Collins has written three volumes of autobiography, humorous accounts of "growing up normal" in 1970s Northampton, struggling with art school in London in the 1980s, and forging a media career in the 1980s and 1990s: Where Did It All Go Right?
+(2003) (a Sunday Times and WHSmith bestseller), Heaven Knows I'm Miserable Now (2004) and That's Me in the Corner (which draws its title from a line from the R.E.M. song "Losing My Religion") published in May 2007.

-He produced a regular (generally weekly) podcast, the Collings & Herrin Podcast, with comedian Richard Herring, which began in February 2008 and ran for four years and was named "Podcast of the Week" in The Times in July 2008.
+Collins produced a regular (generally weekly) podcast, the Collings & Herrin Podcast, with comedian Richard Herring, which began in February 2008, ran for four years and was named "Podcast of the Week" in The Times in July 2008.
 Some episodes were recorded in front of a live audience.
 A hiatus from June 2011 to 4 November 2011 was due to what Herring joked was "Collins' duplicitous careerism".
 Herring announced that the November 2011 podcast would most likely be the last, as Collins had lost enthusiasm for it.